Novel Modelling and Control Strategies for a Steam Boiler under Fast Load Dynamics: Introduction

-The situation described above provided motivation for the project.
-A new model was needed that would accurately describe the impact of rapid load changes on key process variables, especially drum water level (DWL).
-In the past, large load variations at the mill often resulted in large swings in drum water level, causing dangerous conditions for boiler operation.
-For example, low water level can damage the risers and high water level can damage downstream machinery.

-Based on the above background, this paper presents a new nonlinear model for natural a circulation boiler based entirely on physical principles.
-The goal is to develop a model that (i) captures the internal fast dynamics needed to account for large and rapid load variations and fuel variability, and (ii) is simple enough to support basic controller design.
+Based on the above background, this paper presents a new nonlinear model for natural a circulation boiler based entirely on physical principles, including mass and energy balances and implications of constant volume of the different sections of the boiler.
+The goal is to develop a model that (i) captures the internal fast dynamics needed to account for large and rapid load variations and fuel variability, and (ii) is simple enough to support controller design.
+Another aspect of the model development is that all assumptions are clearly and explicitly stated.
+Thus they can be readily assessed for their validity in specific cases.

-Physical modeling is typically based on a few universal truths.
-The principles used herein are: \begin{itemize} \item Conservation of mass\\ \item Conservation of energy\\ \item Conservation of momentum\\ \item Constant volume of the drum, risers and downcomers. \end{itemize} The consequences of each of these concepts will be described in detail in the sequel.
 The key new features of the model described in this paper are: \begin{itemize} \item A multi-compartment model is developed for the risers.
-It will be shown that the spatially distributed nature of boiling water in the risers plays a crucial role in drum water level dynamics under fast and large load changes. \item A new model for drum water level is developed.
+It will be shown that the spatially distributed nature of boiling water in the risers plays a central role in drum water level dynamics under fast and large load changes. \item A new model for drum water level is developed.
 The model gives rise to a key controller design insight, i.e. drum water level deviations are proportional to steam flow out of the boiler. \item A new model for downcomer water flow in a natural circulation boiler is described.
-It will be shown that a general momentum balance approach provides a link between flow and pressure derivatives.
-This link is of critical importance under fast transient responses. \end{itemize}
+It will be shown that a general momentum balance approach provides a link between water flow and pressure derivatives. \end{itemize}

-Another aspect of the model development is that all assumptions are clearly and explicitly stated.
-Thus they can be readily assessed for their validity in specific cases.

 The work presented here embellishes and extends the work in~\cite{Astrom2000}.
 The pressure model turns out to be equivalent to that presented in~\cite{Astrom2000}.
-The novelty of the current paper lies in (i) the three key features describes above, and (ii) the manner in which the equations are used to describe the model.
-It will be seen that, through simple algebraic manipulations, the final description of the model allows for easy understanding, and facilitates the design and (re)-tuning of controllers.
+The novelty of the current paper lies in (i) the three key features described above, and (ii) the manner in which the equations are used to describe the model.
+It will be seen that, through simple algebraic manipulations, the final model format allows for easy understanding and facilitates the design and (re)-tuning of controllers.